-The use of laser scanning in shipbuilding is a technology that helps shipyards deliver projects faster, more efficiently and with less risk.
-We are a company that specializes in quickly and accurately capturing current conditions, using the latest proven technologies in laser scanning and precision elevation, to achieve best practices for boat repair and new construction.
+The use of laser scanning in shipbuilding is a cutting-edge technology that assists shipyards in delivering projects faster, more efficiently, and with reduced risks.
+We specialize in the rapid and precise capture of current conditions, employing state-of-the-art laser scanning and high-precision technologies to achieve best practices for vessel repair and new constructions.

-Scanphase collaborates with naval companies and field specialists and offers high quality services for shipping companies in all European ports (Portugal, France, Italy, Spain, Malta, Netherlands, Germany, Belgium, Turkey, ...), Spanish ports (Valencia, Algeciras, Barcelona, Las Palmas, Bilbao, Santander, Tarragona, El Ferrol, Huelva, Cartagena, Avilés ...) and North Africa.
+Scanphase collaborates with naval companies and field specialists, offering high-quality services to shipping companies across European ports (Portugal, France, Italy, Spain, Malta, Netherlands, Germany, Belgium, Turkey, ...) and Spanish ports (Valencia, Algeciras, Barcelona, Las Palmas, Bilbao, Santander, Tarragona, El Ferrol, Huelva, Cartagena, Avilés ...) as well as those in North Africa.

 The key to competitive utilization lies in being able to capture the vessel "in operation" in 3D quickly, accurately and inexpensively.
 The early availability of detailed and accurate 3D studies from laser scan data enables shipyards to move forward with project planning, renovation design and procurement of materials ready to start work as soon as the ship arrives at the dock repair.
 Using the scan helps to shorten downtime.

 Capture operating conditions.
 Because laser scanning is relatively quick and non-intrusive, it is often not necessary to wait until the boat is in dry dock to perform the survey.
 It can be carried out long before scheduled repair.